Under what circumstances may Hydro‑Québec require a deposit?

-The deposit bears interest at the rate set on one-year guaranteed deposit certificates by the National Bank of Canada on April 1 of every year.
-The interest will be applied to your bill by June 1 of every year, for as long as Hydro-Québec retains your deposit.
+The deposit bears interest at the rate set annually on one-year guaranteed investment certificates (GICs) by Banque Nationale on April 1.
+The interest is calculated annually on March 31 and is applied to your bill by June 1 of the same year, for as long as Hydro‑Québec retains your deposit.

 From April 1, 2018, to March 31, 2019, the interest rate is 0.90%.